How to Write Effective Use Cases?

 User story scenario done

-Wireframe is a sketch of user interface.
+A wireframe is a sketch of a user interface.
 It helps you represent the screen and screen flow of the system to be developed, early in requirements gathering.
-You can associate wireframes to steps in scenario.
-This section will show you how to make use of the wireframe tool to add a wireframe to a step.
+You can associate wireframes with steps in a scenario.
+This section will show you how to use the wireframe tool to add a wireframe to a step.

 1. Click on the first step.